 What Does the Gastric Balloon (Intragastric Balloon) Procedure Cost?

-The best way to calculate the cost of the intragastric balloon procedure is to meet with one of our bariatric surgeons.
+The best way to calculate the cost of the intragastric balloon procedure in Fountain Valley, CA is to meet with one of our bariatric surgeons.
 Several factors affect the price of the surgery.
 These are best discussed on a case-to-case basis.

 Contact Smart Dimensions™